 Making art is not easy.
 You need to spend a lot of time and effort just to complete one masterpiece, which is why one artist decided to get some help.

-Iantha Naicker is an artist who gets a little assistance finishing her works from someone you would never expect – ants.
+Artists Iantha Naicker gets a little help in finishing her works from ants.
+Yes, you read that right.
 Fully knowing the fact that these tiny insects couldn’t create illustrations on their own, she decided to bribe them.